 Creativity is a group effort.
 No single individual can solve every problem of an organisation.
 However, a creative leader can inspire others to nurture their creative thinking.
 This way, every team member can start to come up with new solutions, and that’s how companies become real innovation centres.

-How ESCP’s BSc can help you become a creative thinker?
+How can ESCP’s BSc help you become a creative thinker?

 ESCP’s Bachelor in Management (BSc) is designed to help students become creative thinkers.

 The curriculum is quite broad, including modules going from Business and Management to Scientific and Technological modules, along with liberal arts and humanities.
-Throughout the programme, students also have to take part in group projects and presentations, which provide them with some experience of knowledge and developing critical and creative thinking and analytical skills.
+Throughout the programme, students also have to take part in group projects and presentations, which provide them with some experience of knowledge and develop critical and creative thinking and analytical skills.

 Robotics Workshop at the ESCP London Campus